electron/electron/docs/api/browser-window.md

     * `overlay-scrollbars` Boolean
     * `overlay-fullscreen-video` Boolean
     * `shared-worker` Boolean
+    * `direct-write` Boolean - Whether the DirectWrite font rendering system on Windows is enabled

 Creates a new `BrowserWindow` with native properties set by the `options`.
 Usually you only need to set the `width` and `height`, other properties will